MORGIN.AI

 Judge Setup

-The canonical grounded judge for the article run is Kimi K2.5.
+The canonical grounded judge for the main benchmark run is Kimi K2.5.

 Higher is better.
 A model scores well when it can pass as the real archived continuation.